 In typical fashion, it starts with communication

 This genuinely is getting tiresome but to hammer home a message, repetition is key.
-As noted in our blog on how to communicate digital transformation inside of the organization, you have to reach your employees where they are and use an omnichannel strategy.
+As noted in our blog on how to communicate digital transformation inside of the organisation, you have to reach your employees where they are and use an omnichannel strategy.
 Success is determined by whether or not the communication goes haywire.
-And when communicating to your employees, you’ve gotta show them that you’re interested in them as a person, not just an employee.
+And when communicating to your workforce, you’ve gotta show them that you’re interested in them as a person, not just an employee.
 According to Marcus, that’s a way to overcome the communication challenge:

 “It’s important to have two-way communication inside of a company.
 This helps with attracting and retaining employees,” he says.
 “Employees talk to each other, they compare benefits, salary, and they especially talk about the culture.
 They want to know about professional development, what internal resources will help them be successful?
 It could be a coach or the tool that they’re implementing as part of their digital transformation.
 But it’s about enriching their life and work experience in some manner.”